tidev/titanium-docs/docs/api/titanium/blobstream.md

 ## Overview

-Use the [createStream](Titanium.Stream.createStream) method to create a `BlobStream` instance from a `Blob`.
+Use the <Titanium.Stream.createStream> method to create a `BlobStream` instance from a `Blob`.

 <ApiDocs/>